TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 I guess that is all for Java for now, so let's move on to my Rust project.

 ## Rust Project: WaveTab
-The start of my Rust project ([github repository](https://github.com/xy7e/journey-2018-rust-wavetab)), where I am trying to build a tool that converts raw audio (waves) into guitar tabs, started somewhat similar to my Java project: **Lots** of reading!
+My Rust project ([github repository](https://github.com/xy7e/journey-2018-rust-wavetab)), where I am trying to build a tool that converts raw audio (waves/signals) into guitar tabs, started somewhat similar to my Java project: With **lots** of reading!
 Also, as I just started learning the language, there isn't as much code here yet, at least compared to the Java project.

 To begin with, I've read through a large portion of *The Book* (as they like to call it), namely [The Rust Programming Language](https://doc.rust-lang.org/book/second-edition/).